Labour market overview, UK: January 2025

 Labour Force Survey

-Reweighting does not address the volatility we have seen in recent periods and which we expect to see to some extent in the future, so we would advise caution when interpreting changes in headline rates and recommend using them as part of our suite of labour market indicators, alongside WFJ, Claimant Count data and PAYE RTI estimates.
+Reweighting does not address the volatility we have seen in recent periods and which we expect to see to some extent in the future.
+We would advise caution when interpreting changes in headline rates and recommend using them as part of our suite of labour market indicators, alongside WFJ, Claimant Count data and Pay as You Earn Real Time Information (PAYE RTI) estimates.

 Further information on response rates and other quality-related issues for the LFS can be found in our quarterly Labour Force Survey performance and quality monitoring reports.